UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Run an internet speed test over both Wi-Fi and Ethernet connections to accurately measure jitter and diagnose Wi-Fi issues.

-You can easily find your jitter score using free online tools.
-Most standard internet speed or “jitter internet test” tools will display jitter alongside your download and upload speeds.
+You can easily determine your current stability score by using free online diagnostics.
+Most standard internet speed or “jitter internet test” tools will automatically display your jitter alongside your overall download and upload speeds.

-We recommend using a reputable service like Speedtest.net.
-When you run the test, look for the “Jitter” metric in the detailed results view.
-For the most accurate diagnosis, run the test twice: once while connected via Wi-Fi and once while plugged directly into your router with an Ethernet cable.
-This will help you determine if the problem is your internet service provider (ISP) or just your Wi-Fi signal.
+We recommend using a reputable, highly accurate service like Speedtest.net.
+When you execute the test, wait for it to finish and then look for the specific “Jitter” metric in the detailed results view.
+For the most accurate diagnosis of your home network, you should run the test twice: once while connected via Wi-Fi from your normal working location, and once while plugged directly into your router with an Ethernet cable.
+Comparing these two numbers will help you quickly determine if the core problem lies with your internet service provider or if your Wi-Fi signal is simply degrading as it travels through your house.

 How to Fix Jitter and Reduce Lag